mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 ### Scalable Communication Layer

-We have relatively stable domain, however, there are could be several external actors which may mutate the state of the application.
+We have relatively stable business domain, however, there are could be several external actors which will mutate the state of the application.
 We have the usual:

 - User of the application.
 - RESTful API.